Stefan94poz/Citrus_Systems_Test/README.md

 WHAT IS DONE:

   •    On the main page display 9 items (grid 3X3) [Done]

   •    Each item consists of product image, product title, short product description [Done]

   •    Data should be taken from the database [Done]

   •    Under the list of items, display list of comments about products and company [Done]

   •    Under list of comments display comment input form.
 This form contains: name field, email field, field for text [Done]

   •    Also create simple admin part where admin can approve comments for publishing.
 [Done]

 BONUS FUNCTIONALITY IN ADMIN PANEL:

   Error messages:

-    - Error message will popup if user didn't fill all required input fields
+    - An error message will popup if the user didn't fill all required input fields

   Comments:

-    - Coment will have status pending until admin publish that coment
+    - Comments will have status pending until admin publish that comment

-    - Every comment can me edited or deleted
+    - Every comment can be edited or deleted

+    - On the homepage under section Client Reviews, we can see all reviews show like a slider instead of a list.
+On the right side of the reviews is a review submission form.

    Products:

-    - Admin can add new product from admin panel(Including image)
+    - Admin can add a new product from admin panel(Including image)

-    - Admin can edit or delete product form admin panel
+    - Admin can edit or delete the product from admin panel